 You know, we could just warn people so much.

-I mean, we're sitting here on the sidelines and and we get brutalized all over social media because we want to keep the American people safe.
+I mean, we're sitting here on the sidelines and we get brutalized all over social media because we want to keep the American people safe.

-Amy will give you the last word.
+Ami, we'll give you the last word.

 I think we got a better line.

-Yeah, well hopefully.
+Yeah, well, hopefully.

-Uh the the re the reality is just that like like I said before, it it goes against the the narrative of the left that of cultural relativity, and therefore they cannot fit abide by us saying there's a problem with bringing in refugees.
+The reality is just like I said before, it goes against the narrative of the left of cultural relativity.

 If all cultures are the same, all cultures have the same morality, there shouldn't be any problem with bringing in Syria refugees.